-In accordance with the Amendment 110 regulations, the CP IPA requires all vessels use a salmon excluder device during trawls made during the A-season and the end of the B-season.
+In accordance with the Amendment 110 regulations, the CP IPA requires all vessels use a salmon excluder device during trawls made during the A season and the end of the B season.

 At present, all PCC vessels are utilizing a state-of-the-art live feed camera system, which provides images in real time of the composition of the catch entering the codend.
-It is unclear what the direct effect is on overall salmon bycatch relative to the use of these new technologies--as no empirical studies have been conducted.
+It is unclear what direct effect these new technologies are having on overall salmon bycatch: no empirical studies have been conducted.
 At a minimum, the live feed camera can trigger a skipper's decision to abort the tow and haul back and move to a new fishing location due to salmon presence.

-AFA CP vessels participated in ongoing research through a NOAA Bycatch Reduction Engineering Proposal (BREP) which aims to reduce salmon bycatch further, via an active release mechanism built into the trawl.
-During 2023, the Active Selection (ActSel) excluder device was trialed on board the Island Enterprise.
-A further round of funding from NOAA was secured to further develop the concept, with a third round of funding support proposed for 2024-2025.
-Last April a group of skippers, gear professionals and researchers were at the flume tank at Memorial University testing new designs in preparation for further sea trials.
-Significant engineering challenges have been overcome and the ActSel device can now be fully opened and closed within 3-5 seconds following a signal from the wheelhouse.
-APA member companies continue to be active collaborators on this project with the goal of further commercializing and operational lizing the ActSel device across more vessels in the catcher processor fleet.
+AFA CP vessels are participating in ongoing research through a NOAA Bycatch Reduction Engineering Proposal (BREP), which aims to further reduce salmon bycatch via deployment of an active release mechanism built into the trawl.
+During 2024, the Active Selection (ActSel) excluder device underwent further development, and more vessels are interested in field testing in 2025.

+Current development of an excluder device focused on chum salmon is being explored through an Experimental Fishing Permit (EFP) application that we hope will receive approval prior to the 2025 B season.
+The principal investigators and collaborators have already convened a workshop to synthesize ideas that will undergo further development during an upcoming flume tank visit.
+One CP vessel is likely to be selected to participate in this EFP.